-1. Bylaw 103 - Weighted Voting - Information Only
+1. Bylaw 103 - Weighted Voting - Information Only 3A1

-3A1

-President - Elect Dr. Paula Hart-Rodas reviewed the information only item from the CIF State Office regarding Weighted Voting.
-By rule, the CIF Southern Section must have double the number of Federated Council votes as the next largest section.
-The CIF Sac-Joaquin Section votes increased to 18 for the 2022-2023 school year which required the CIF Southern Section total to increase to 36 votes for the 2022-2023 school year.
-This was an increase of 2 votes from the 2021-2022 school year.
+President Jim Perry reviewed the information only item from the CIF State regarding Weighted Voting, showing the adjustments to the CIF State Federated Council votes by Section.
+Southern Section now has 36 votes at the CIF State Federated Council, an increase of 2 votes from the 2021-2022 school year.

-2. Proposed Addition of Girls Flag Football

-(Non-Action if passed by CIF Southern Section)
+2. Proposed Addition of Girls Flag Football Non-Action STATE 643 (Non-Action if passed by CIF Southern Section)